-As described above, ginger is an anti-viral, anti-toxic, and anti-fungal.
+Ginger has anti-viral, anti-toxic, and anti-fungal properties.
 Older dogs have weaker immune systems, leaving them much more susceptible to bugs and viruses.
 Ginger can be used to strengthen a weakened immune system.
 This herb also promotes blood circulation, flushes out toxins, and also helps to level out low blood pressure, which are all common health conditions in older dogs.
-As an owner of an older dog, you should also consider keeping your pet up to date on all of their vaccinations to ward off unwanted diseases.
+As an owner of an aging dog, you should also consider keeping your pet up to date on all of their vaccinations to ward off unwanted diseases.

-If your dog suffers from arthritis, ginger can help your dog move more freely.
+If your elderly pooch suffers from arthritis, ginger can help your dog to move more freely.
 Arthritis can be a crippling disease, causing your pet to become immobile, which in turn causes a loss of muscle mass.
-Ginger is a natural anti-inflammatory, easing any inflamed joints your aging pet might experience.
+Ginger is a natural anti-inflammatory, easing any inflammation of the joints your aging pet might experience.
 Unlike other pain relievers, ginger is a natural resource, so is is not hard on your dog’s stomach.
-Contrastingly, it is good for your dog’s stomach (read the above paragraph if you missed it).
-A caution you should be aware of is that because ginger is an anti-inflammatory, it can thin the blood and should not be used prior to surgery.
+Contrastingly, it is good for your dog’s stomach as mentioned above.
+A caution you should be aware of is, that because ginger is an anti-inflammatory, it can thin the blood and should not be used prior to surgery.
 Please be sure to consult your veterinarian right away if your dog sustains any cuts or bleeding while ginger is part of their diet.

 Remember to consult your veterinarian any time that you start administering home remedies, especially if your dog does not react well to the treatment.
-Whether you believe in holistic treatment for your dog or not, ginger is a low cost, low-riskk treatment for your dog.
-Almost all medicinal substitutes for ginger have some type of side effect or risk associated with its use, while ginger is relatively safe while still effective for treating your older dog’s health issues.
+Whether you believe in holistic treatment for your dog or not, ginger is a low cost, low-risk treatment for several ailments.
+Almost all medicinal substitutes for ginger have some type of side effect or risk associated with its use, while ginger is relatively safe, yet still effective for treating your older dog’s health issues.